AlexKman/CheckoutReact/README.md

 # CheckoutReact

 CheckoutReact is a React Application used to display a checkout system that handles pricing schemes such as “apples cost 50 pence, three apples cost £1.30.”
+This project includes a interface which allows you to add items to your cart to which the pricing, quantity and discounted pricing is displayed.

 ## Installation